 Once you are through customs and have your bags, there are 3 major ways to get into the city.

-- Taxi – This is your most expensive option (~50Euros), but also, in theory, your most hassle free option.
+- Taxi – This is your most expensive option (~50Euros – it’s now a fixed rate depending on which side of the river you’re staying on), but also, in theory, your most hassle free option.
 It is definitely a good option if you are sharing the cost with others.
-However, depending on time of day, traffic could be a major annoyance making your trip twice as long.
+There will likely be people who try to offer you a ride, but only take an official taxi from a MARKED TAXI STAND.
+Depending on time of day, traffic could be a major annoyance making your trip twice as long.
 Or, if you arrive in August, when all the French are on vacation, your driver may take the opportunity of open roads to drive like he’s on a NASCAR raceway (or whatever the French equivalent would be).

 - Shuttle – Shuttles can be arranged ahead of time and are a more affordable option than taxis at about 30 Euros (which you can pay online).
 They are especially a good option for students moving to Paris with lots of bags.
 Just be warned that after a long flight you might not be overly eager taking the “scenic” route as the driver weaves his way throughout the city to drop off various passengers.
 And when leaving Paris to go to the airport, the shuttle can mean a 4am pick up for a 7 or 8am flight.
 I’ve had good experiences with Paris Airport Shuttle.
 If you are flying a major airline, like Air France, be sure to check with them about any services they offer (I’ve heard they have a shuttle bus that leaves from Charles de Gaulle Etoile [Arc de Triumph]).
 There is also an airport bus that leaves from Opera.